innamoratika/OMICS/content/wk12/Assignment.md

 By the end of class today you should be able to comfortably answer these questions:
 1. Explain what a 'molecular diagnostic' is in the context of microbiome analysis and how does that differ from a traditional microbial presence assay?
 2. Define what gene is most commonly used to identify if an organism is present in some sample?
-3. Name three important characteristics about why this gene is used.
+3. Name three important characteristics that explain why this gene is used.
 4. Understand the basic laboratory process required to sequence a microbiome.
 5. Define PCR, and be able to describe the steps.
 6. Identify some potential pitfalls one could encounter because of the PCR step?